Jan 30 – April 25

-Calleva’s Spring GAP semester allows students to spend the whole year with Calleva!
-It differs from the Fall semester in core skillsets and the nature of the group intensive.
-Full-year GAPper have an opportunity to really immerse in everything Calleva and continue their education and improve your skill building.
+Calleva’s Spring GAP semester allows students to try new skills with Calleva!
+It differs from the Fall semester in core skill sets and the nature of the group intensive.
+GAPpers have an opportunity to really immerse in everything Calleva and continue their education and improve their skill building.

 Spring semester is organized into 3 blocks that build into an exceptional final trip.
 This is a next-level expression of our summer adventure philosophy, where students learn a little bit of everything, test themselves, and grow into a passion that will shape their life.
 Each block allows students to learn new skills in various platforms to encourage integrated, well-rounded growth.